Pearson-Higher-Ed/design/compound.markdown

          encounters a script it has to stop and execute it before it can continue parsing the HTML.
-In the case of an external script the parser is also forced to wait for the resource to download, which may incur one or more network roundtrips and delay the time to first render of the page.
+In the case of an external script the parser is also forced to wait for the resource to download, which may incur one or more network round trips and delay the time to first render of the page.

 -   **Data fetching policy**

-    -   Components should not call a backend service directly to get data.
+    -   Presentational components should not call a backend service directly to get data.
 The architecture is designed for the components to be loosely coupled from the service to provide highly reusable front end components.
 The components would need data in a certain expected format.
-It is the responsibility of the client application to call the service, get data and provide it to the component in the format expected.
+It is the responsibility of the client application or a container component to call the service, retrieve data, and provide it in the format expected.

--   **Readme**
+-   **README**

-    -   All teams are expected to add a readme file with their component.
+    -   All teams are expected to add a README file with their component.
 It is expected for the team to add an introduction and brief overview of the component.
-The following items are useful to be added in the readme file:
+The following items are useful to be added in the README file:

         -   Introduction